emmalcg/j-carl-frontend/README.md

 NOVEMBER 3RD - for current site
 - https://trepanierbaer.com/exhibition/james-carl-standrds/
   - on recent and homepage
-- back button
+- smaller gif
-- folder open on series
+- back button to go back to the folder open stuff
-- store open in url so that the back button takes you there
+- folder open on series [done]
-- carousel if its not hard
+- carousel if its not hard, maybe arrow
-- close button on series sidebar
+- close button on series sidebar [done]
-- rbite - example but only show if the its out of the series
+- rbite - example but only show if the its out of the series [done]

 FOR NEW SITE